 I have written before about the “Hoot in the Hills”, my annual camping, fishing, shooting, drinking and eating extravaganza with my old high school buddies up in the High Sierras.
-After a couple years off of dinner duty, this year I had volunteered to do Carolina-style chopped/pulled pork, with bourbon mashed sweet potatoes and Carolina-style cole slaw.
+This year I had volunteered to do Carolina-style chopped/pulled pork, with bourbon mashed sweet potatoes and Carolina-style cole slaw.
 If you read the Hoot in the Hills cooking post above, you know the pressure to put on a good meal is extreme, and those who fail in any way are ridiculed for years.
 Since smoked pork butt is a notoriously tricky dish that can take much longer than expected, I knew I was in high danger of serving dinner much later than the guys would be ready to eat, even if I started cooking right after breakfast (which I did).

 It occurred to me that a good way to keep the boys happy and avoid getting ripped to shreds while they waited for dinner was to serve an appetizer that would make them forget that they hadn’t had dinner yet.
-In previous years, I had made “Atomic Buffalo Turds” (grilled jalapeno halves with cream cheese and Lil’ Smokies wrapped in bacon) as an appetizer to similarly take the edge off the wait for another friend’s smoked beef brisket meal, and they were really, really good, but I wanted something different.
+In previous years, I had made “Atomic Buffalo Turds” (grilled jalapeno halves with cream cheese and Lil’ Smokies wrapped in bacon) as an appetizer, and they were really, really good, but I wanted something different.

 The jerk chicken wings on the “50 best” list appealed to me, as I’d done jerk chicken for the Hoot before, but when I saw the Garlic Shrimp recipe, I got excited.
 It reminded me of peel-and-eat shrimp I’d had in Cajun restaurants before, with crusty bread to soak up the juices.
 I wasn’t terribly impressed with the actual recipe in the article, but once I realized I could do shrimp in a foil packet like this, I looked for another “hot and spicy” or “Cajun Shrimp” recipe that I could convert into a foil packet appetizer.
 I quickly seized upon a recipe from one of our favorites, Paula Deen, and combined it with the other recipe to make a camping appetizer that the guys raved about!
 (PS: My dinner was served on time and was excellent)

-Colleen was immediately jealous when I told her what I’d served for my buddies in the mountains, of course, so at the next possible opportunity, I made it again here at home, using the foil packet on my propane grill, and it turned out great again!
-It’s a bit messy, especially if you’re dipping your bread into the juices, and the butter makes it somewhat less than perfect if you’re on a diet, but it is oh so worth the splurge!
+Colleen was immediately jealous when I told her what I’d served for my buddies in the mountains, of course, so at the next possible opportunity I made it again here at home, using the foil packet on my propane grill, and it turned out great again!
+It’s a bit messy, and the butter isn’t exactly diet-friendly, but it is oh so worth the splurge!

 - 1 LB unpeeled 16-20 sized (26-30 would also work) shrimp*